Student Ambassadors

 Hi, I’m Katie Ritchie, and I am a junior in Barrett, the Honors College at Arizona State University, studying Public Policy and Civic and Economic Thought and Leadership.
 I am passionate about public service, leading initiatives to increase educational access at the Arizona Governor’s Office and as a Student Advisor to Arizona’s State Superintendent.
 My work extends beyond Arizona, driving national impact.
 I have completed internship experiences in Washington, D.C., with the U.S. Department of Education and the YMCA of the USA’s Policy and Government Affairs team, supporting federal policy priorities.

-At ASU, I represent students as the Vice President of Policy in Undergraduate Student Government-Downtown, Chair of the Civic Engagement Coalition, and an Andrew Goodman Foundation Ambassador.
+At ASU, I represent students through engagement in Undergraduate Student Government-Downtown, as Chair of the Civic Engagement Coalition, and an Andrew Goodman Foundation Ambassador.
 I aim to build pathways for youth civic engagement, driving impact and mentoring young leaders to tackle key issues.

 My name is Sean Geraghty and I am an accelerated Master of Public Policy student in the School of Public Affairs.
 I earned Bachelor’s degrees in Urban Planning and Public Service and Policy: Law and Policy.
-I work at Valley Metro as a planning intern and with the Morrison Institute as a graduate research fellow.
+I am a full-time Transportation Planner at Michael Baker International and previously worked at Valley Metro as a planning intern and with the Morrison Institute as a graduate research fellow.
 I can offer guidance with navigating double majors, the accelerated master’s program, and finding/preparing for internship or research opportunities.